Emergency Shelters (Adult & Family)

-The initial contact with a prospective client is either in person or on the telephone.
-Initially, YCSP’s trained staff will determine the appropriateness and eligibility for emergency admission.
+The initial contact with a prospective client is often in person or on the telephone or through some form of online communication.
+Initially, YCSP’s trained staff will determine the appropriateness and eligibility for emergency shelter admission.
 If a client is intoxicated or in acute psychiatric crisis, YCSP is not an appropriate placement, and alternative referrals will be suggested.

 If a client is homeless at the time of contact, not intoxicated, and not in crisis, the staff will see that client immediately.
 Clients that have a day or two before being homeless will be scheduled for a face to face screening during regular business hours.
 With this in mind, the immediate goal of the YCSP emergency shelters is to prevent a family or individual from having to spend the night in their car or on the street.

 Pomroy and Emery houses: two homes, designed to accommodate up to 16 people, per house, in family situations, totaling 32 people.
 Both houses are located in Sanford.
 Families who are homeless are directly admitted into the family Emergency Shelter.
 In the past, homeless families have had to enter to adult Emergency Shelter before moving into what was called the Family Welcoming Center.
 Looking at what is best for families and children has led YCSP to change this requirement.
 This program based family shelter is staffed during the day and there is on-call services and support for all the families.
 Families have access to case management, daily living training, parenting classes, groups relating to communication skills, anger management, stress reduction, and how to utilize community resources.
 The ultimate goal is to place families permanently in housing and to increase their ability to live independently.

 BRIGHT SPACE, KETTLE BELLS FOR KIDS, CROSSFIT CASCO BAY, AND YCSP TO GIVE HOMELESS CHILDREN A PLAY AND LEARNING ENVIRONMENT